microsoftgraph/microsoft-graph-training/tutorials/includes/shared/user-auth-app-reg-steps.md

 To use PowerShell, you'll need the Microsoft Graph PowerShell SDK.
 If you do not have it, see [Install the Microsoft Graph PowerShell SDK](/graph/powershell/installation) for installation instructions.

 > [!IMPORTANT]
 > The PowerShell script requires a work/school account with the Application administrator, Cloud application administrator, or Global administrator role.
-If your account has the Application developer role, you can register in the Azure AD admin center.
+If your account has the Application developer role, you can register in the Microsoft Entra admin center.

 1. Create a new file named **RegisterAppForUserAuth.ps1** and add the following code.